AnselmoGPP/Learn_Computer_Science/topics/computer_science/synthesis/data_structures.md

 Two main ways to represent separate leaf and internal nodes:

 - __Class inheritance__: A base class (`VariableBinNode`) provides a general definition, and a subclass (`LeafNode`, `InternalNode`) modifies it to add more detail.
 The overridden method `isLeaf` indicates the node's subclass, and the other methods for the subclasses are accessed by type-casting the base-class pointer as appropriate.
-Function `traversal` traverses the tree.
+Given a root, function `traversal` traverses the tree.
   - Advantages:
-    - Node classes doesn't need to know about the `traverse` function.
+    - Node classes doesn't need to know about the `traverse` function (traversal is responsability of the traversal function).
     - It's easy to add new methods to the tree class that do other traversals or operations on nodes.
   - Disadvantages:
-    - Adding a new node subclass would require modifications to the `traverse` function (it's not familiar with each node subclass).
+    - Adding a new node subclass would require to modify the `traverse` function.

-- __Composite design pattern__: There is a base class and a subclass for each node's type.
-Each subclass implements method `traverse`, which implement its own behaviour for its role in a traversal.
+- __Composite design pattern__: Similar to "class inheritance" type, but each subclass implements method `traverse`, which implement its own behaviour for its role in a traversal.
 Traversal is done by calling `traverse` on the root node, which invokes `traverse` on its children.
   - Advantages:
     - Function `traverse` doesn't need to know anything about the distinct abilities of the node subclasses (traversal is responsability of the subclasses).
     - Function `traverse` doesn't need to explicitly enumerate all the different node subclasses.